 We have a best practice guide.
 We have a rule list.
 I understand Google’s published guidelines and I know how SEOs are supposed to handle themselves, and it is certainly possible to tell when someone is ignoring these standards.
 By judging our contemporaries against these we can determine their ethics and act accordingly.

 What are your thoughts?
-Should those that know better sit idly by and let sleeping dogs lie or should they speak out and try and clean up the tarnished image of this industry?
+Should those that know better sit idly by and let sleeping dogs lie or should they speak out and try to clean up the tarnished image of this industry?